MicrosoftDocs/biztalk-docs/his/install-and-config-guides/what-s-new-in-his-2013.md

 -   **Client for Host Files**

-     Updated Microsoft Client for Host Files supports the Distributed Data Management Record-Level Input/output protocols and formats as a DDM client to IBM host file systems on z/OS and i5/OS.
+     Updated Microsoft Client for Host Files supports the Distributed Data Management Record-Level Input/output protocols and formats as a DDM client to IBM host file systems on z/OS and IBM i.
 Now supports improved code page and data type conversion using common HIS Encoder.
-Now connects to IBM DFSMS DFM z/OS V1.12 and V1.13, and IBM i5/OS V7R1.
+Now connects to IBM DFSMS DFM z/OS V1.12 and V1.13, and IBM IBM i V7R1.

 -   **ADO.NET Framework Data Provider for Host Files**